1997 Dime Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Market Activity: 1997-S Silver Proof DCAM Dime

-While nearly 2 billion 1997 Roosevelt dimes entered circulation, a small percentage escaped the mint with production errors that significantly increase their collectible value.
-These mint errors occur during the minting process—from planchet preparation through the final strike—and range from minor imperfections to dramatic striking anomalies.
+While nearly 2 billion 1997 Roosevelt dimes entered circulation, a small percentage escaped the mint with production errors that significantly raise their collectible value.
+These are true mint errors — mistakes that occurred during the minting process itself — and are fundamentally different from post-mint damage caused by accidents or wear.

 1. 1997 Off-Center Strike Error